kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-37: Ziggurat of Kauket, Sacrificial Chamber

-The second interior chamber of the heqeti ziggurat is accessible only from the door on the southern wall of the second step.
-It leads to the sacrificial chamber and the true holy of holies for the ziggurat.
+* This second interior chamber of the heqeti ziggurat is accessible only from the door on the southern wall of the second step.
+	* It leads to the sacrificial chamber and the true holy of holies for the ziggurat.

-The octagonal chamber holds a 5’-tall stone pillar atop of which rests a copper bowl.
-Blood from sacrifices slain on the fourth step (10-35) drips through holes in that step to land in the bowl here.
+* The octagonal chamber holds a 5’-tall stone pillar, atop which rests a copper bowl.
+	* Blood from sacrifices slain on the fourth step (10-35) drips through holes o land in the bowl here.

-Four of the eight walls are carved with half-relief sculptures.
-The sharp ends of horns taken from bizarre or magical creatures are thrust into three of the sculptures.
-A double-sized, pearl-white tear of Kauket (see new magic items) is thrust into the open, wide end of each horn; the mouths of the horns are all stained with blood.
+	* Four of the eight walls are carved with half-relief sculptures.
+		* The sharp ends of horns taken from bizarre or magical creatures are thrust into three of the sculptures, and a double-sized, pearl-white tear of Kauket (new) is thrust into the wide, open, and blood-stained end of each horn.

-Sculpture #1 (southwest)
+* Sculpture #1 (southwest)
-Image: Kauket, stirring in the mud with his spear; barely visible are small, tadpole-like creatures wriggling in the mud.
+	* Image: Kauket, stirring in the mud with his spear; barely visible are small, tadpole-like creatures wriggling in the mud.
-Horn: A midnight black, straight demon’s horn (3’ long), with silver glyphs incised into it (475 gp).
+	* Horn: A midnight black, straight demon’s horn (3’ long), with silver glyphs incised into it (475 gp).
 It is inserted into the mud at the feet of Kauket.

-Sculpture #2 (northwest)
+* Sculpture #2 (northwest)
-Image: Kauket stands amid a crowd of heqeti hoppers; large tears fall from his eyes into the mouths of grateful followers.
+	* Image: Kauket stands amid a crowd of heqeti hoppers; large tears fall from his eyes into the mouths of grateful followers.
-Horn: A purple, curved, ram-like demon’s horn, albeit with unsettling incrustations across its 4’ length.
+	* Horn: A purple, curved, ram-like demon’s horn, albeit with unsettling incrustations across its 4’ length.
 The horn is thrust into Kauket’s heart.

-Sculpture #3 (northeast)
+* Sculpture #3 (northeast)
-Image: Kauket leaps into battle, wielding an enormous spear; hordes of keqemandri and other demons follow him.
+	* Image: Kauket leaps into battle, wielding an enormous spear; hordes of keqemandri and other demons follow him.
-Horn: A 3’ segment of a unicorn horn.
+	* Horn: A 3’ segment of a unicorn horn.
 The tip is stuck into Kauket’s spear.

-Sculpture #4 (southeast)
+* Sculpture #4 (southeast)
-Image: Kauket stands atop a ziggurat, while heqeti throng the lower steps.
+	* Image: Kauket stands atop a ziggurat, while heqeti throng the lower steps.
-Horn: The horn is missing; if present it would be inserted into Kauket’s mouth.
-The missing horn is pale green, with a broad spiral and with irregular tufts of black bristly hair growing from it.
-It may be found in area 5-95A.
+	* Horn: The horn is missing; if present it would be inserted into Kauket’s mouth.
+		* The missing horn (in 5-95A) is pale green, with a broad spiral and with irregular tufts of black bristly hair growing from it.

+Summoning Kauket
-Summoning Kauket: Should the missing horn be inserted into the fourth sculpture, and blood poured into each of the horns, then Kauket will manifest atop the ziggurat within 2-6 turns.
-Reepsiq, the Great Tongue (10-47), is aware that the absence of the fourth horn prevents him from fully communing with, or summoning, Kauket.
-He would give almost anything for the return of the horn.
-The missing horn was, in fact, taken by the rudishva when they cleansed the ziggurat millennia ago.
-Recognizing its importance, they stored it in a hidden vault (area 5-95A).
-Information on the location of the vault and the horn is lost to all living beings; only the rudishva AIs can, if asked, confirm the horn’s existence and describe how to access it (see AIs at 6-27 and SL14-13).
+* Should the missing horn be inserted into the fourth sculpture, and blood poured into each of the horns, Kauket will manifest atop the ziggurat within 2-6 turns.
+	* Reepsiq, the Great Tongue (10-47), is aware that the absence of the fourth horn prevents him from fully communing with, or summoning, Kauket, and he would give almost anything for its return.
+	* The missing horn was taken by the rudishva when they cleansed the ziggurat millennia ago.
+Recognizing its importance, they stored it in a hidden vault (5-95A).
+		* Information on the location of the vault and the horn is lost to all living beings; only the rudishva AIs can, if asked, confirm the horn’s existence and describe how to access it (see AIs at 6-27 and SL14-13).

 ### 10-38: Hall of the Builders